NourBesbes/Predicting-Income-using-US-Census-Data/README.md

 at the end of each classification i defined the accuracy in order to evaluate them.
 First we will want to split our training set into subsets for training and testing.
 We will do a 70/30 split
 ## Decision Tree
 I created a simple decision tree with default parameters,as a result i got a  simple tree (9 leaves) .
-The attributes  selected to classify the data : WeeksWorkedInYear,dividendsFromStocks, taxFiler, education, capitalGain,capitalLoss and sex.
+The attributes  selected to classify the data : WeeksWorkedInYear,dividendsFromStocks, taxFiler, education, capitalGain,capitalLoss and sex.<br/>
 ![Alt text](./Plots/DT.png?raw=true)
-I go the confusion matrix:
+I go the confusion matrix:<br/>
 ![Alt text](./Plots/AccDT.png?raw=true)
 The Accuracy : 0.9515001
 ## Random Forest